mikhailsal/ai-proxy/README.md

 # AI Proxy Service

-This service acts as a drop-in replacement for the OpenAI API, providing a unified interface to route requests to various Large Language Model (LLM) providers like OpenRouter.
+This service acts as a drop-in replacement for the OpenAI API, providing a unified interface to route requests to various Large Language Model (LLM) providers like OpenRouter and Google Gemini.

 It is built with Python and FastAPI and is designed to be lightweight, fast, and easy to deploy with **HTTPS support** and automatic SSL certificate management.

-## Features (Phase 1)
+## Features

 *   **OpenAI API Compatibility**: `POST /v1/chat/completions` endpoint.
 *   **Provider Routing**: Currently supports proxying requests to [OpenRouter](https://openrouter.ai/) and **Google Gemini API**.